-Note that there are many variations in spelling: Osório/Ozorio, Pina/Pinna, Rosário/Rozario, Sousa/Souza, da Silva/DaSilva, etc, sometimes even within the same generation of a family.
+Note that there are many variations in spelling: Osório/Ozorio, Pina/Pinna, Rosário/Rozario, Sousa/Souza, da Silva/DaSilva, etc. Often there are variations in surnames even between siblings.

 Tracing a family is complicated because sometimes Portuguese children are not given the surname of their father, as is the custom in other ethnic groups, but use either their mother's surname or a compound surname comprising both mother's and father's surnames.
+Sometimes the child is given or uses a surname totally different from his parents'.
 In such cases it might be easier to search under Given Names

 Many Macanese are only known by their by unusual nicknames that are totally unrelated to their given names; so they can only be found from their nicknames.

-Click on NAMES>Nicknames>index of nicknames to see a list of nicknames, arranged alphabetically, in most cases displayed along with the actual names.
+Click on NAMES>Nickname index to see a list of nicknames, arranged alphabetically, in most cases displayed along with the actual names.